-To this end, I also use my training as a counsellor and life coach to help you get clear on what you need in order to achieve a greater sense of well-being, and to succeed at the goals you desire.
-Putting a plan into place that will get you where you’re going, and that is realistic, is an important part of any change.
+I also use my training as a counsellor and life coach to help you get clear on what you need in order to achieve a greater sense of well-being, and to let go to the tension and worry in your life.
+Putting a plan into place that will get you where you want to go, and that is realistic, is an important part of any change.

 In much of my work, I teach skills and resources to help you in your day-to-day.
-This is based on my experiences teaching yoga and meditation since 2001, and my ever-deepening exploration of mindfulness and other practices to calm the mind and emotions.
+This includes teaching self-hypnosis and self-tapping as well as being based on my experiences teaching yoga and meditation since 2001, and my ever-deepening exploration of mindfulness and other practices to calm the mind and emotions.

-One of my particular focuses is on anxiety and stress – the modern plague.
+My particular focus is on anxiety and stress – the modern plague.
 Almost everyone suffers from stress at some point in their life.
 And leaving stress to run amok can lead to deeper issues including anxiety and depression.

 I also focus on nutrition as an important aspect of both physical and mental well-being.
 What you eat affects not just your body, but your mind and emotions.
 Of course, changing your nutrition isn’t always a simple matter.